realseich/realseich/README.md

 ### Hi there 👋
-I'm Alex, junior data analyst with a long experience in teaching and telecommunications
+I'm Alex, junior data analyst :bar_chart: with a long experience in teaching and telecommunications :telephone_receiver::signal_strength::link:

-### About Me
+### On the path to data analytics :bar_chart:
 - Started with data analytics in the spring of 2022
 - Still following 6-months data analytics training course
 - Helping other students to understand the courseware

 ### My core competencies in data analytics
-- Google Sheets, SQL, MS Power BI, Python
+- Google Sheets, SQL, MS Power BI, Python :hammer::wrench:
-- Marketing and product data analytics
+- Marketing and product data analytics :chart_with_upwards_trend:

 ### Projects
 [Here](https://github.com/realseich/Portfolio) is the link for my projects